built-on-openfin/workspace-starter/how-to/migrate-from-a-previous-version/README.md

 To stay on version v3 you can do the following:

-##### Use Version 3 Examples
+### Use Version 3 Examples

-Clone the <a href="https://github.com/built-on-openfin/workspace-starter/tree/workspace/v3.0.0/" target="_blank">version 3 branch</a> and run the npm run dos command on any of the how-to samples.
+Clone the [version 3 branch](https://github.com/built-on-openfin/workspace-starter/tree/workspace/v3.0.0/)> and run the npm run dos command on any of the how-to samples.
 You will need to have the local server running to serve the dos.json file.

-##### Create your own dos file and point to it
+#### Create your own dos file and point to it

 Create your own dos file: